| Anatomy of Greed: The Unshredded Truth from an Enron

 the loss.
 The profit for the entire fifteen-year deal had

+already been booked on their balance sheet.
 The other problem with their business model was that even

 when they did make a profit, it was significantly overstated.